shrinerb/shrine/README.md

-When we assign an IO-like object to the record, Shrine will upload it to the registered `:cache` storage, which acts as a temporary storage, and write the location/storage/metadata of the uploaded file to a single `<attachment>_data`
+When we assign an IO-like object to the record, Shrine will upload it to the registered `:cache` storage, which acts as a temporary storage, and write the location, storage, and metadata of the uploaded file to a single `<attachment>_data` column:
-column:

 ```rb
 photo = Photo.new